agelito/wimp-intellog/README.md

 Key | Description | Example
 ---|---|---
 EveLogDirectory | The directory on disk where EVE log files are stored. | C:\\Users\\user\\Documents\\EVE\\logs\\Chatlogs IntelChannelName | The name of in game intel channel.
 The application will try to find log files matching this name.
-The log files will begin with the name specified here followed by `_` and date. | MyIntelChannel
+The log files will begin with the name specified here followed by `_` and date. *Deprecation Warning: This field might become deprecated in the future.* | MyIntelChannel
+IntelChannelNames | Array of in game intel channel names.
+The application will try to find log files matching each one of the names specified in this list. | ["MyIntelChannel", "MyOtherIntelChannel"]
 IntelEndpoint | The application will send parsed log messages to the endpoint specified using `HTTP POST`.| http://localhost:5000/intel/

 ***Config.json Example***